Student Conduct

 3.27 Trespassing

 Entering and/or remaining in or on property to which a student does not have a legitimate right or purpose to enter or remain is prohibited.
-Such property may include but is not limited to College property, vehicles, residential facilities, houses, fenced yards, construction sites, and/or other buildings or portions of buildings, such as roofs.
+Such property may include but is not limited to College property, vehicles, residential facilities, houses, fenced yards, construction sites, and/or other buildings or portions of buildings, such as walls, ceilings, roofs, employee-only, maintenance areas.
 Properties need not be specifically posted with No Trespass signs.

 3.28 Unauthorized Sales, Solicitations, and Distribution of Materials